dharunm236/Heart-rate-monitor/README.md

 ### STM32CubeMX Setup

-- **I2C Configuration:** Set I2C1 to "I2C" mode.
+- **I2C Configuration:** Set I2C1 to "I2C" mode for MAX30102.
-- **USART Configuration:** Set USART1 to "Asynchronous" mode.
+- **USART Configuration:** Set USART1 to "Asynchronous" mode for HC-05 and data transmission.
 - **GPIO Setup:** Configure pins for I2C and USART communication.

 > **Note:** Interrupts are optional.
-To enable, configure an external interrupt pin for the INT# pin of MAX30102.* Set up an external interrupt pin in GPIO settings, use "**external interrupt mode with falling edge trigger detection**" and "**pull-up**" settings.Activate the external interrupt in NVIC settings by checking the corresponding box.Connect the INT# pin of your MAX30102 to this external interrupt pin.
+To enable, configure an external interrupt pin for the INT# pin of MAX30102.
+Set up an external interrupt pin in GPIO settings, use "**external interrupt mode with falling edge trigger detection**" and "**pull-up**" settings.
+Activate the external interrupt in NVIC settings by checking the corresponding box.
+Connect the INT# pin of your MAX30102 to this external interrupt pin.

 ---